|Table of Subpages

-My research develops the logical foundations of cyber-physical systems to characterize their fundamental principles and to show how we can
+My research develops logics for dynamical systems to characterize the logical foundations of cyber-physical systems and to answer the question how we can

 Whether in cars, aircraft, or robots, the decisions that their computer programs reach have a crucial impact on all of us and they have the potential to make the world a better place.
 Computer programs can help us drive cars, help pilots fly aircraft, and enable robots to help the humans that they are interacting with.
 Along with these exciting prospects comes the responsibility to get the programs correct, though, which is quite a difficult challenge in light of the vagaries and uncertainties of the physical world.

-My research group is pursuing this challenge with three related thrusts:
+My research group is pursuing this challenge with three related thrusts [IJCAR'16]:

 - The design of mathematically grounded programming languages for dynamical systems that make it possible to unambiguously describe the behavior of a computer control program and its interaction with a physical model and to reason about its effect in logic.

 - The design and realization of practical proof systems for those logics that make it possible to efficiently analyze the safety of a dynamical system.